travis-ci/docs-travis-ci-com/user/hostname.md

   hostname: short-hostname
 {% endhighlight %}

-This is useful when your processes require short hostname.
+This is useful when your processes require a short hostname.
-For example, [OpenJDK 6 and OpenJDK 7 processes will encounter buffer overflows if when the host name is too long](https://github.com/travis-ci/travis-ci/issues/5227).
+For example, [OpenJDK 6 and OpenJDK 7 processes will encounter buffer overflows when the host name is too long](https://github.com/travis-ci/travis-ci/issues/5227).